OpenEvalProject/evals/manuscripts/elife-53071/v2/manuscript.md

 We utilized the A/J strain background to further test the influence of mononuclear diploid cardiomyocyte frequency on neonatal heart regeneration.
 For this purpose, the Nkx2.5-Cre and conditional Igf2 alleles (which are unlinked) were backcrossed for seven generations to the A/J background, which on theoretical grounds results in mice that are 98% homozygous for A/J alleles across the genome other than near the Nkx2.5-Cre and Igf2 loci.
 Male mice heterozygous for the Nkx2.5-Cre and conditional Igf2 alleles on the A/J background were crossed to wild-type female A/J mice, with heart resection performed on neonatal pups at P1 as above.
 To confirm procedures on this strain background, three genetic control pups (Cre-only) were evaluated at 21dpr and all had regenerated, as expected.
 Importantly, all of 3 Nkx2.5-Cre/Igf2 pups had also regenerated (Figure 6C,D).
 Thus, even without environmental or transgenic manipulation, when the number of mononuclear diploid cardiomyocytes at P7 is elevated (e.g., here by strain background), the mitogenic (cell cycle entry) activity present around that time (Figure 5C) is able to drive a sufficient degree of cardiomyocyte response to accomplish heart regeneration even in P1-injured Igf2 mutants.

-## Myocardial infarction in the adult heart induces Igf2 reexpression
+### Myocardial infarction in the adult heart induces Igf2 reexpression

 Unlike the early neonatal heart, in which regenerative capacity is robust, injury to the adult mammalian heart is not followed by substantial cardiomyocyte proliferation and therefore is not effectively regenerated.
 In the uninjured adult heart, Igf2 expression was not detectable by in situ hybridization, and was barely detectable by RT-PCR (Figure 7A,B).
 After adult heart injury (permanent coronary artery ligation), we observed that Igf2 expression was reexpressed in the endocardium in the infarcted zone, strongly at 6 days and continuing although to a declining level at 20 days.
 This was however not associated with INSR phosphorylation (activation) (Figure 7C).
 This resembles the situation in the uninjured neonatal heart, where Igf2 is expressed and the protein is present but does not induce receptor activation, and where cardiomyocyte proliferation is minimal.

 ![Figure 7.](https://cdn.elifesciences.org/articles/53071/elife-53071-fig7-v2.jpg)

-**Figure 7.:** Igf2 expression.(A) Sections of adult hearts that were uninjured or at 6 days and 20 days after coronary artery ligation.
+**Figure 7.:** (A) Sections of adult hearts that were uninjured or at 6 days and 20 days after coronary artery ligation.
 In the injured hearts, the infarction region is evident by absence of cardiomyocyte autofluorescence (green).
 Igf2 is not expressed in the uninjured heart, but is expressed after infarction in the endocardium.
 (B) RT-PCR analysis of Igf2 expression normalized to 18S rRNA, showing minimal expression in uninjured heart and induction after injury.
 The first lane is a size marker.
 (C) No activation of INSR phosphorylation after adult heart injury.

 ## Discussion